-If the air is stored in the tank for enough time, the temperature of the air in the tank will be the same as the ambient temperature, and no more moisture will condense out.
+If the air is stored in the tank for enough time, the temperature of the air in the tank will match the ambient temperature, and no more moisture will condense out.
 At this point, the air in the receiver tank is 100% saturated at a dewpoint equal to atmospheric temperature, which results in water formation.

-It’s important that this water is drained out of the air receiver tank after each use.
+It is important that the water is drained out of the air receiver tank after each use.
 The storage of condensation and moisture in air receiver tanks leads to the formation of rust and scale on the inside of the tank, which can become loose and get carried down-stream in the outgoing air.
 The water can also freeze in colder temperatures.
-This rust, scale, and ice can cause problems of blockage in air-using components and premature blockage of filters.
+This rust, scale, and ice can cause blockage problems in air-using components and premature wear on filters.